logzio/documentation/docs/shipping/AWS/aws-guardduty.md

 Once new logs are added to your chosen log group, they will be sent to your Logz.io account.

-Your GuardDuty logs will be sent in accordance to your GuardDuty configuration.
+Your GuardDuty logs will be sent in accordance with your GuardDuty configuration.
 GuardDuty publishes its findings to EventBridge every 6 hours.
 If you want to configure it differently:
 1. Go to your GuardDuty settings.
 2. Scroll down to **Findings export options**.
 Click on **Edit** of **Frequency**.
-3. Choose your prefered exporting frequency to export GuardDuty findings.
+3. Choose your prefered frequency to export GuardDuty findings.

 You can export a sample finding by going to GuardDuty **settings** and clicking the **Generate sample findings**.